nerabits/Surge-Manual/others/misc-options.md

 `skip-proxy = 127.0.0.1, 192.168.0.0/16, 10.0.0.0/8, 172.16.0.0/12, 100.64.0.0/10, localhost, *.local`

-In iOS version, this option forces connections to these domain/IP ranges to be handled by Surge TUN, instead of Surge proxy.
-In macOS version, these settings will be applied to system when "Set as System Proxy" is enabled.
+In the iOS version, this option forces connection to these domain/IP ranges to be handled by Surge TUN, instead of Surge proxy.
+In the macOS version, these settings will be applied to the system when "Set as System Proxy" is enabled.
 This option is used to fix compatibility problems with some apps.

 * To specify a single domain, enter the domain name - for example, apple.com.
 * To specify all websites on a domain, use an asterisk before the domain name - for example, *apple.com.